wp-plugins/woocommerce-exporter/readme.txt

 9. Drag-and-drop export fields to your preferred ordering, sorting is saved between screen refreshes.

 == Changelog ==

+= 1.8.1 =
+* Adeded: Export modules to the Export screen

 = 1.8 =
 * Fixed: Up-sells formatting not saving between screen refreshes